elev/vocabulary/README.md

-This is a small application to learn new words by repitition.
+This is a small application to learn new words by repetition.

-You will see the words repetitively and select the defintion and use them in a sentence.
+You will see the words repetitively and select the defintion.

 We will make database connections and pulls via
-PHP, read only at the point.

-Everything else will be handled on the browser via javascript.
+PHP, javascript will controll everything else.

+I am not using jQuery as an attempt to become more familiar with regular javascript.

 //  TODO:

-	get the close button on the overlay to work, and look better.

-	git	remove bootstrap
+	git remove the bootstrap that is not being used

 	Fix defintion spelling errors in db

 	Add more words to the database

-	Update Styles / design

 	Maybe, eventually use the websters or dictionary.com apis...

+	Update and add a useage of the words, and perhaps a word list state to show different words every week.